-It looks like The Elder Scrolls VI game will eclipse the current longest wait of 6 years between Daggerfall and Morrowind.
+It looks like The Elder Scrolls VI game will eclipse a wait of 6 years between Daggerfall and Morrowind.
 The question is will the currently untitled sixth game be worth the wait?
-That might be a question that, at least in the eyes of those who have played the previous games, doesn't need answering.
+In the eyes of those who have played the previous games, that might not need answering.

 So many release dates are uncertain in 2021, but here’s everything we know about the big games fans are looking forward to this year and beyond: